mmdolbow/pdf_map_accessibility/arcgis_pro/README.md

 "region_example_untagged.pdf" is the file that is created when exporting the Layout in ArcGIS Pro as a PDF.
 Most default options are left except the georeferencing option is unchecked. (see export_options.PNG) Layers are not exported.
 You can use this PDF to test tagging capabilities as described below and see if you get the same results.

 ## Empty Tag PDF
 "region_example_empty_tags.pdf" is the result of tagging the initial PDF using the technique described in [Tagging Maps with Acrobat Professional](https://mn.gov/mnit/assets/map-tagging-acrobat-professional_tcm38-382613.pdf) (see page 3).
-You can see that while tags are created for the document, they are empty and when you select them, you see nothing selected within the document.
+You can see that while tags are created for the document, they are empty (see empty_tags.PNG).
+When you select them, you see nothing selected within the document.
 Assigning alt text is completely manual; nothing is automatically created.
 If you activate "Read Out Loud", you will hear "Warning: Empty Page".

 ## Tagged PDF
 "region_example_tagged.pdf" is the result of tagging via an alternative method: